erfan-mahdavi/erfan-mahdavi.github.io/README.md

 # Erfan Mahdavi

  **Computer Science Student**
-Ferdowsi University of Mashhad faculty of mathematics Passionate about ML/DL
+ Ferdowsi University of Mashhad faculty of mathematics.
+ Passionate about ML/DL.
 ---

 ## About Me